Aurora programme: Missions

 The first decade is planned to focus on robotic missions.

 Flagship missions

-ESA describes some Aurora programme missions as "Flagship" missions.
-The first Flagship mission is ExoMars, a dual robotic mission to Mars made in cooperation with the Russian Federal Space Agency (Roskosmos).
-It will involve development of a Mars orbiter (ExoMars Trace Gas Orbiter), a technology demonstrator descent module (Schiaparelli lander) and the Rosalind Franklin rover.
+ESA described some Aurora programme missions as "Flagship" missions.
+The first Flagship mission was ExoMars, a dual robotic mission to Mars made in cooperation with the Russian Federal Space Agency (Roskosmos).
+It involved a Mars orbiter (ExoMars Trace Gas Orbiter), a technology demonstrator descent module (Schiaparelli lander), and the Rosalind Franklin rover.

-Flagship missions considered for the Aurora programme include:
+Flagship missions considered for the Aurora programme included: